DevExpress/devextreme-demos/JSDemos/Demos/Charts/Area/description.md

-The Chart component can display various [series types](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#type).
-This demo shows the following series types (use a drop-down editor below the Chart to select the type):
+This demo shows different Area [series types](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#type).
+Use a drop-down editor below the Chart to select the type.

 - *area*
-Area series visualize data as an area filled with color.
+The Area series draws the line between neighboring data points and fills the area under that line.
 If the Chart contains multiple area series, they overlap each other.

 - *stackedarea*
-In stacked area series, the value of each next point is counted off from the previous point with the same argument.
-As a result, The Chart displays areas stacked on top of each other without overlapping.
-This type of Chart is useful when you need to show a ratio between different areas.
+The Chart displays areas stacked on top of each other without overlapping.
+This type of Chart is useful if you need to compare contributions of each series to the overall value.

 - *fullstackedarea*
-Full-stacked area series are stacked series, but the sum of all point values by a given argument is considered 100%, and each individual point value is recalculated to be a share of these 100%.
-The full-stacked area series fully cover the Chart's pane.
+The Chart stacks the areas.
+For each argument, it displays values as percentages of total, as opposed to absolute values.
+The topmost series points are always plotted at 100%, and thus the graph fully covers the Chart's pane.

-To create multiple area series, use the [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) array to declare each series and the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object to specify common series type.
+To create multiple area series, use the [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) array to declare each series and the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object to specify the common series type.